 More places to visit in the CotswoldsPosted: 2011-05-19

-Painswick - this picture perfect Cotswold town is famous for its church, set in a churchyard with yew trees.
+Painswick - this picture-perfect Cotswold town is famous for its church, set in a churchyard with yew trees.
 Each year there is a traditional ceremony to clip the trees.
 A legend says that if you try to count the yew trees you will never get the same total twice.
-Just outside the town is Painswick Rococo Gardens, a wonderully fanciful garden in a Baroque style.
+Just outside the town is Painswick Rococo Gardens, a wonderfully fanciful garden in a Baroque style.

 Malmesbury - another historic market town, with a medieval buttercross just steps away from Malmesbury Abbey, the remains of a medieval monastic church that now serves as the parish church.
 Nearby is beautiful Abbey House Gardens, once owned by the abbot of Malmesbury and now the home of the 'naked gardeners'.

 Dyrham Park - a marvellous stately home, used as the setting of the Anthony Hopkins film, Remains of the Day.